PacktPublishing/TypeScript-Design-Patterns/Readme.md

 # TypeScript Design Patterns
-TypeScript Design Patterns by Packt
+TypeScript Design Patterns by Packt.
+It contains all the supporting project files necessary to work through the book from start to finish.

 ##Instructions and Navigation
 This is the code repository for [TypeScript Design Patterns](https://www.packtpub.com/application-development/typescript-design-patterns?utm_source=github&utm_medium=repository&utm_campaign=9781785280832), published by Packt.
 There are no additional code bundle for the following chapters:

-Chapter 8, SOLID Principles
+<b>Chapter 8, SOLID Principles</b>

-Chapter 9, The Road to Enterprise Application
+<b>Chapter 9, The Road to Enterprise Application</b>

 Chapter 8 is mainly about explaining SOLID principles, so the code snippets is about concept without actual implementation.